 Finally, before we begin, do know that GA needs several days, or preferably a week, to start showing you useful data.
-So the first time you log in, things are going to look slightly different than what you’ll see below.
+So the first time you log in, things will look slightly different from what you’ll see below.

 But once GA populates your dashboard with data, then you’ll notice the similarities.

 Google Analytics Home – a Treasure Trove of Useful Data

 When you log in to your GA home page, you will get a full breakdown of what is going on with your site.